helpscout/platform-api-auth-sample/AUTHENTICATION.md

 This is used for

 - all Platform API calls to application endpoints, like the install/uninstall endpoints.
-- calls to Platform API from external (not available currently)
+- calls to Platform API from external

 ## Authentication key pair